TheUnlocked/exclaim/README.md

 ### Running compiled code

-To run compiled code, run `node programname.mjs` in the same directory as a bundled `Runtime.js` file.
+To run compiled code, run `node my_compiled_program.mjs` in the same directory as a bundled `Runtime.js` file.
 Make sure that the file extension of your compiled program is `.mjs`, or it WILL NOT WORK.
 This is a limitation of Node rather than a limitation of the runtime.

 The first time you run your program, it will automatically generate a `config.json` file and prompt you to input your bot token.
 Place your bot token into the `token` field in `config.json` and re-run the program.